tinusaur/guides/docs/hello-world/Run-blinking-leds-program.md

     delay(200);              // wait for a while
 }
 ```
-If you connect two LEDs to the Tinusaur board, you can also copy the code you wrote in [Writing Your First Tinusaur Program](https://github.com/tinusaur/guides/blob/master/docs/hello-world/Hello-world-tinusaur-board.md)
+If you connect two LEDs to the Tinusaur board, you can also use the code you wrote in [Writing Your First Tinusaur Program](https://github.com/tinusaur/guides/blob/master/docs/hello-world/Hello-world-tinusaur-board.md)

 6. Click the **Upload** button to compile and run the code.